Welcome to the wonderful world of Enscribe 0.1.0

 -m

-Produce mono ouput audio file.
+Produce mono ouput audio file. -stereo, -s

 Produce stereo ouput audio file (default).